Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 I just want a mutant, all right?

-Just one of my own.
+Just want to want my own.

 Which one would you go for?

-If you're going to...
+If you're going to, if you're going to...

 If you're going to fuck an animal.

-There's no way I can answer this question
+There's no way I can answer this question.

-you literally just said I just want a mutant
+You literally just said I just want a mutant.

-yeah but I don't want any of the work
+Yeah, but I don't want any of the work.

-you know
+you know?

-my friend James who I do a podcast with
+My friend James, who I do a podcast with,

-he has a real thing for a maid Marian
+he has a real thing for

-the fox
+Maid Marion, the fox

-in Robin Hood and I reckon
+in Robert Hood, and I reckon...

-he would probably confirm that that's his whole deal
+that that's his whole deal.

-Oh, my God, Robin Hood.
+Oh my God, Robin Hood.

 Oh, my God.
+Yeah.

 Holy shit.